 MDMA acts as a stimulant and a psychedelic, according to the DEA.
 After being taken, Molly produces euphoria, making users feel elated, empathic and full of energy.
 Molly has properties similar to the stimulant effects of Ecstasy; but when taken in larger doses, it can promote hallucinogenic reactions.
 This creates a greater risk to young adults who have taken Ecstasy previously and accidentally overdose on Molly by trying to achieve the hallucinogenic effects of it.
-Although death caused by Molly or MDMA is a rare occurrence, a possible overdose can result in a number of negative effects, most likely vomiting, headaches, dizziness and blurred vision.
-In addition, Molly can also cause increased heart rate, blood pressure, and body temperature.

 The stimulant properties of Molly are likely to lead to addiction.
 More so, if it is cut with another stimulant such as cocaine or amphetamine, the addictiveness increases.
 As the body becomes dependent on the stimulant effects of the drug, it leads the body to crash after the drug wears off.
 Users will feel the urge to take another dose in order to get the stimulant effect again.